- VIEW ART

 ALEX KRAJEWSKI - Biography

-By mixing the traditional and digital media he achieves achieve new, interesting textures and bright, luminous colours without getting into excessive detail thus making his creative process even more spontaneous.
+By merging the analog, traditional media with digital Krajewski achieves new, interesting textures and bright, luminous colours without getting into excessive detail thus making his creative process even more spontaneous.
 He combines and incorporates techniques from various media he worked with over the years, including acrylic textures, watercolour washes and expressive line drawing to create scenes that are full of energy, drama and light.
 His goal is to express the mood and the character of the view rather than to focus on the detail.
 Working in Photoshop, he layers numerous photographs and textures created by him by hand as well as generated digitally from his own photography and art.
-He blends and erases portions of images and replaces them with more dramatic or simplified elements to make the final result more meaningful.
-The emerging works are filled with shimmering light, movement, dramatic contrasts and intriguing textures.
+He blends and erases portions of images and replaces them with more dramatic or simplified elements to make the final result more meaningful The emerging works are filled with shimmering light, movement, dramatic contrasts and intriguing textures.
 Interweaving the old with the new, his latest Urban Art Photography demonstrates the symbiotic relationship between the elements of the past and the present and emphasizes the importance of preserving the historic buildings and of incorporating them into the contemporary urban landscape to make modern cities more welcoming, vibrant and human friendly.
 This approach also reflects Alex's passion and a sincere concern for our heritage and his quest to preserve the precious, yet often neglected and rapidly disappearing monuments of our past.
 Casual human figures frequently weave through my images as the constant and integral part of an ever-changing urban landscape.